Effective Date: 4/29/2019; Updated 10/10/2023

 EU Standard Contractual Clauses or SCCs means the standard contractual clauses set out in the Commission Implementing Decision (EU) 2021/914 of 4 June 2021 on standard contractual clauses for the transfer of personal data to third countries pursuant to Regulation (EU) 2016/679 of the European Parliament and of the Council, including the Controller to Processor SCCs and the Processor to Processor SCCs, as amended or replaced from time to time by a competent authority under the relevant Data Protection Laws.
 Where the European Parliament and the Council adopt an updated set of EU standard contractual clauses, “EU Standard Contractual Clauses” will be taken to mean the most recent adaptation.

 GDPR Assistance Materials means those materials Daasity provides to its general customer base as information on the Services' Processing of User's Personal Data and, where required under Data Protection Laws and Regulations, as assistance for User's data protection impact assessment(s) and/or prior consultations with Regulators.
-GDPR Assistance Materials will include, at a minimum, the Daasity Product Privacy Statement and our Privacy Shield Certification found here.
+GDPR Assistance Materials will include, at a minimum, the Daasity Product Privacy Statement and our Data Privacy Framework Certification found here.

 Instructions means User's instructions to Daasity with respect to the Processing of Personal Data, comprising the Agreement and any written amendments to the Agreement, and any sale or work orders or amendments thereto.